 Discuss BSA decision to allow girls into scouting

-Tom, Lawrence and Chris met with Pastor Bob at Hilltop church about the issue.
+Tom, Lawrence and Chris met with Pastor Bob at Hilltop Church about the issue.
 He asked what the families in the pack thought about having girls in scouting?
 It was decided to send out a survey to all pack families.

 Below email with survey results send by Tom Shaw on June 16th